First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Alignment of the wire collimators

 The alignment of the LHC collimators has been improved by the installation of Beam Position Monitors (BPM) \cite{Garcia-TabaresValdivieso:2701414} at their entrance and their exit \cite{WOLLMANN201462}.
 Differently from the jaw alignment, the 5$^{th}$-axis alignment requires a scan of its position.
 The BPMs embedded in the collimators give the absolute position of the beam in between the jaws, but there is not an equivalent BPM for the 5$^{th}$-axis.
 To proceed with this alignment one can monitor the signal of those BPMs while moving the collimator tank.
 If the 5$^{th}$-axis is misaligned, the signal recorded by the BPMs becomes weaker.
 The intensity of this signal is linear with the beam intensity (a normalization of the signal by the beam intensity might therefore be needed) while the misalignment is a second order effect with respect to the jaw position.
 For small variations around the aligned position, the BPM reading as a function of the 5$^{th}$-axis position is fitted well by a parabola whose maximum corresponds to the position of the motors that aligns the collimator - and the wire - to the beam.

-Figure~\ref{fig:align} gives as an example the alignment of the wire collimator on the right side of IP1.
+Figure~\ref{fig:align} gives an example of the alignment of the wire collimator on the right side of IP1.
 As one can see from the BPM signal, the maximum of the parabola could not be reached: the collimator motion was blocked by the vacuum chamber of the opposite beam.
-Fitting the available data with a second order polynomial allowed us to determined the misalignment and to intervene in the tunnel in order to recover it.
+Fitting the available data (red and blue dots) with a second order polynomial (red and blue lines) allowed us to determined the misalignment and to intervene in the tunnel in order to recover it.

 This example illustrated the limitations of the in-jaw configuration of the wires and the need for a local beam diagnosis for a fast and precise alignment.